jofas/master_thesis/README.rst

                 , loss='sparse_categorical_crossentropy'
                 , metrics=['accuracy'] )

-   # convert to spinnaker graph
+   # convert and run the model as spinnaker graph and
-   model = keras2spinnaker(model)

-   # runs spinnaker graph and update the keras model with
+   # update the keras model with the weights
-   # the weights
    k2s.fit(model, X_train, y_train)

    # runs on local machine